eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 - Anybody interested about the JVM and (JIT) Compilers.

 Topics I hope to address in this series:
-- Parsing Java bytecode into IR (see-of-nodes).
+- Parsing Java bytecode into IR (sea-of-nodes).
+- Understanding C2 with visualization and through the rr-debugger.
 - IGVN and CCP (canonicalization and local optimizations).
 - Loop optimizations.
 - Matching in the backend for specific CPUs.

 Additionally:
-- Debugging C2 using RR (or GDB), and the help of JVM flags.
+- Debugging C2 using [rr](https://github.com/rr-debugger/rr) (or GDB), and the help of JVM flags.
 - Analyzing the generated Assembly code: what did C2 do with my Java code?
 - Benchmarks: stand-alone (just a single Java file) or using JMH.
 - Testing: how to write good tests to verify optimizations are applied and create correct Assembly code (using IR framework, random inputs, etc).